America 250 is Closer Than You Think

 What I’ve realized lately is this: the story of America 250 is all around us — often in places we least expect.

-Over the past few weeks, I’ve visited several sites within an hour or so of Shelby, either with my family or on my own, and I was surprised to discover just how connected they were to the story of the American Revolution.
+Over the past few weeks, I’ve visited several sites within an hour or so of Shelby, either with my family or on my own, and I’ve discovered just how connected they are to the story of the American Revolution.
 Sometimes we think of Revolutionary War history as something distant or confined to famous battlefields, but here in our region, it’s woven into trails, rivers, crossings, and communities we still visit today.

 Voices of the Frontier: Cleveland County on the Eve of Independence, on display in the Blanton Special Exhibits Gallery at the Earl Scruggs Center.
 Photo taken by Mary Beth Martin.